Baby Putting Hands in Mouth – Causes and Tips to Deal With It

 - How Can You Stop Your Baby From Putting His Hands/Fingers in His Mouth?

-Many children tend to stuff their thumb into their mouth and keep sucking on it all day.
-And if pull it away, you’ll get the angriest look ever, followed with incessant crying.
-Why does this happen and what can you do about it?
+Many children stuff their thumbs into their mouths and keep sucking on them all day.
+And if you pull it away, you’ll get the angriest look ever, followed by incessant crying.
+Between the ages of two and four, baby sucking on hand stops.
+See a paediatrician if a child is still licking their hands in kindergarten because this can obstruct secondary or permanent teething.
+Read ahead to know why baby sucks on hand and what can you do about it?
 We’ll tell you.

 Why Does Your Baby Keep Putting His Fingers in His Mouth?

 There are many reasons why little ones suck on their thumbs and fingers.
 Some of them are:

 - Usually, sucking on fingers is a baby’s way of handling a lot of stimulation.
 These could be new people, noise, and anything else that can overwhelm him.
 Sucking on something reminds him that he’s safe.
 This is usually accompanied by yawning or moving the head from one side to another.

 - Another popular reason why babies suck on their fingers is hunger.
 They don’t understand that only the breasts hold milk and think sucking on their thumb will give them milk.
 This may also be a way of communicating that he is hungry.
 When babies go through growth spurts, During growth spurts, even after feeding, they may suck on their fingers.

 - It may also be that your baby is bored, so he is putting his hands inside his mouth.
 This can happen when he wants to play, but everyone is asleep.
 At other times, your child might want to play with hanging toys.
 If they’re kept out of reach, he may suck his fingers instead.